-Total tuition for the Doctor of Ministry degree is \$9885.00.
+Total tuition for the Doctor of Ministry degree is \$9,885.00.
 The total will increase if the student prolongs his course of study beyond three years.
-All payments will be accepted through NelNet or directly through the business office.
+All payments will be accepted through NelNet or directly through the Business Office.

-Normally, students will register in the fall and spring at the regularly scheduled registration times.
-These dates are listed on the academic calendar on the seminary website.
-For registration at other times, please contact the registrar.
 Until graduation, continuous enrolment is required.
 The annual amount due for the current catalog is \$3,295.00.
-Late registration must be approved by the Doctoral Programs Committee and coordinated through the business office for payment.
-For complete details regarding payments, please see the academic catalog.
+For complete details regarding payments, please see the academic catalog or contact the Business Office.